OMTut/naja_admin/README.md

 ## Quick Start

 This project uses a `Makefile` to automate common development tasks.
-Currently, only the api portion of the project is included.

-The following commands are available for managing the backend API.

 ### 1. Install Dependencies